Old Shanghai Fashion: The Glamour of Historic Beauty

 In the early 20th century, while most Chinese cities were just starting to shake off feudal superstitions, Shanghai’s entertainment and film industry had begun to flourish.
 During this time, four dazzling beauties took center stage as the leading ladies of Shanghai.

-Hu Die (Butterfly Hu)
+Hu Die (Butterfly)

 After the outbreak of the Sino-Japanese War, Hu Die moved to Hong Kong and later retired from acting to live with her husband.
 She passed away in Canada on April 23, 1989, at the age of 81.